COVID-19 medicines can help people who are at risk of becoming very sick with COVID-19.

 No prescription is required at these pharmacies.

-If you are at risk of severe illness from COVID-19, you may be able to get a prescription from your usual general practice before you get sick.
+If you are at risk of severe illness from COVID-19, you may be able to get a prescription for an antiviral medicine from your usual general practice before you get sick.
 This means the pharmacy will have the prescription ready to use if you become unwell.
 If you test positive and develop symptoms, you can then arrange to have the medicine delivered by friends or whānau, or by other means, such as your pharmacy in some instances.

 Talk to your usual healthcare provider to see if getting a prescription before you get unwell is right for you.
 It is not possible to get an advance prescription to take on overseas travel in case you get COVID-19 while overseas.